 As most common arthritis is osteoarthritis which is mostly due to an inactive lifestyle.
-So by doing following we can save our joints
+So by doing the following, we can save our joints

 - Walking- daily walking nourishes our joint cartilage (ends of our bones) so maintains its elasticity.

-- Daily exercise – daily exercise helps in maintaining our muscle strength around joint so less stress goes to joint. and also add to your bone mass ( stronger bones ).
+- Daily exercise – daily exercise helps in maintaining our muscle strength around the joint so less stress goes to joint. and also add to your bone mass ( stronger bones ).

-- Avoid prolonged sitting – as sitting is new disease in itself so avoid sitting more than 45 minutes at a time , get up n take a walk. sitting causes twice the stress on joints of spine and knee than standing.
+- Avoid prolonged sitting – as sitting is a new disease in itself so avoid sitting more than 45 minutes at a time, get up n take a walk. sitting causes twice the stress on joints of the spine and knee than standing.

 - Healthy diet – as calcium-rich food gives minerals required by bones n joints.